commonsmachinery/hmsearch/README.md

 Installation
 ------------

-Ensure that LevelDB is installed.
-On Ubuntu:
+Ensure that you have a PostgreSQL database installed, and the pqxx library.
+On Ubuntu you can install the development version of pqxx with:

-    apt-get install libleveldb-dev
+    apt-get install libpqxx-4.0 libpqxx-dev

+Ensure that you have at least version 4.0 of pqxx.

 Then there should be a configure script, but for now just hit `make`.